mukuljainx/Mokku/CONTRIBUTING.md

 # How to debug Content script and inject script

-They loads the allowed page so you can assume just another JS file for every page enalbed with Mokku.
+They loads as JS files on Mokku enabled pages (any localhost by default).
+You can use consoles and debugger there as do for any app.

 # How to debug Panel